Hensley Henson: Early years

-Henson was fourteen before his father allowed him either to be baptised or to attend a school.
-The Rector of Broadstairs conducted the baptism; there were no godparents, and Henson undertook their functions himself.
-He took religious instruction from the rector leading to his confirmation as a communicant member of the Church of England in 1878.
-At Broadstairs Collegiate School he derived little educational benefit, having already educated himself widely and deeply from books in his father's library.
-He rose to be head boy of the school, but after a dispute with the headmaster during which Henson expressed "with more passion than respect" his opinion of the head, he ran away from the school in 1879.
-He gained employment as an assistant master at Brigg Grammar School in Lincolnshire; the headmaster there recognised his talent and recommended that he should apply for admission to the University of Oxford.
+His father did not allow Henson to be baptised or to attend a school until the boy was fourteen.
+The rector of Broadstairs conducted the baptism; there were no godparents, and the young Henson undertook their functions himself.
+He took religious instruction from the rector, leading to his confirmation as a communicant member of the Church of England in 1878.
+At Broadstairs Collegiate School he learned what he called "a smattering of Latin and Greek".
+That apart, he found he derived little educational benefit, having already educated himself widely and deeply from books in his father's library.
+He rose to be head boy of the school, but in 1879, after a dispute with the headmaster during which Henson expressed "with more passion than respect" his opinion of the head – whom he held in contempt – he at once voluntarily left the school.

+Henson then found a post as an assistant master at Brigg Grammar School in Lincolnshire; the headmaster there recognised his talent and recommended that he should apply for admission to the University of Oxford.
 Thomas Henson was against the idea, partly because his financial means had declined, but was talked round by his wife and gave his consent.
-Thomas agreed to fund his son's studies, but the sum he allowed was too little to pay the substantial fees for residence at any of the colleges of the university.
+He agreed to fund his son's studies, but the sum he allowed was too little to pay the substantial fees for residence at any of the colleges of the university.
 In 1881 Henson applied successfully for admission as an unattached student, a member of none of the Oxford colleges, but eligible for the full range of university tuition.
 Cut off from the camaraderie of college life, Henson felt seriously isolated.
 He concentrated on his studies, and gained a first class honours degree in Modern History in June 1884.